 Welcome to the Wakefield Inn & Restaurant website.
 Thank you for stopping by!

-The Wakefield Inn & Restaurant was also featured in the August 8, 2013 Carroll County Independent and the Granite State News: Award-winning Wakefield Inn reopens
+The Wakefield Inn & Restaurant was recently featured in the November 26, 2014 Carroll County Independent and the Granite State News: Christmas at Wakefield Corner - Historic Walking Tour

 The home features an amazing flying spiral staircase, the original stage coach door, a 3 sided fireplace with beehive oven in the dining room, a very large picture window overlooking the picturesque back gardens and a lovely wrap around porch where guests can relax and enjoy a wonderful view of the village.